-The rare earth elements ("REE") mentioned are defined as follows: La - Lanthanum, Ce - Cerium, Pr - Praseodymium, Nd - Neodymium, Pm - Promethium, Sm - Samarium, Eu - Europium, Gd - Gadolinium, Tb - Terbium, Dy - Dysprosium, Ho - Holmium, Er - Erbium, Tm - Thulium, Yb - Ytterbium, Lu - Lutetium and Y - Yttrium.
-Additional elements of interest are Zr - Zirconium and Nb - Niobium.
+The rare earth elements ("REE") mentioned are defined as follows: La-Lanthanum, Ce-Cerium, Pr-Praseodymium, Nd-Neodymium, Pm-Promethium, Pm-Samarium, Pm-Promethium, Pm-Promethiu

 Although the Company has taken steps to verify title to mineral properties in which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee a clear title.
 Property title may be subject to unregistered prior agreements and regulatory requirements.
 The Company is not aware of any disputed claims of title.